Print

 5. BLEND: Taste and add additional seasoning, if you like.
 Either use an immersion blender right there in the Dutch oven, or, working in batches, transfer the soup to a blender and blend the soup until completely smooth.

 6. SERVE: Divide the soup between bowls and top with some of the pomegranate gremolata.
-If you like, garnish with a drizzle of extra virgin olive oil, lemon infused olive oil or coconut cream, along with a few grinds of black pepper.
+If you like, garnish with a drizzle of extra virgin olive oil, infused lemon olive oil or coconut cream, along with a few grinds of black pepper.